 It shouldn’t surprise you that a recent Harris survey found that a quarter of all Internet users think it’s okay to stay online during sex.
 Slightly more said it’s okay to be “plugged in” during their honeymoon, and eight percent think it’s alright to surf the web during religious services.
 I can’t imagine any of these people taking the time to listen to their customers.

-In fact, really listening to customers happens so rarely these days that you can actually gain a competitive edge just by doing it.
+In fact, really listening to customers happens so rarely these days that you can actually gain a competitive edge just by making it a core part of your communication with customers.
 Here are some tips on how to do it effectively, for those people on your staff who may have forgotten how:

 - Don’t confuse customer needs with your needs.
 When you are selling, your entire focus should be on figuring out what your customers want and giving it to them.
 Resist the urge to sell them on your way, just because it matches your offering, or you think it’s more supportable.
 Win the business, build the relationship, then talk about alternatives.

 - Meet or talk to your customers in person, and provide feedback.
 Instead of using the technology to avoid customer contact, use it to make personal contact via the phone or Skype, anywhere in the world.
 Impersonal email surveys and computer voice response units cannot convince your customers that you are listening.

 - Keep your pride and ego under control.
 Pride in your hot new product line may tempt you to tout its features before you really listen to customer needs.
 When your ego talks, you will quickly be seen as disingenuous.
 If the customer isn’t contributing 60% or more of the conversation, not enough listening is going on.

 - Don’t ask questions that start with “why.’
 This kind of question will usually make the customer immediately defensive, so neither party will be listening, and the relationship will suffer.
 Always ask open-ended questions that encourage a dialogue, rather than one-word answers.